MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.x Automated Attachments (A3)

 The optimization of this technology used the same methodology as measure A2.
 The pre-optimization showed similar results as A2, with the `OnNightIfLowOutdoorTempAndOnDayIfCooling` shading control showing the greatest annual energy cost savings compared to the baseline.
-This control option was chosen for optimization using the same analysis option in PAT (PSO) with the setpoint as the continuous variable to optimize for the lowest annual energy cost.
+This control option was chosen for optimization using the PSO analysis option in PAT with the setpoint as the continuous variable to optimize for the lowest annual energy cost.
 Figures x, x, and x compare the pre-optimization results showing that the `OnNightIfLowOutdoorTempAndOnDayIfCooling` control option produced the greatest savings.

 ![image](png/measure_a3_energy_cost_savings_OnNightIfLowInsideTempAndOffDay.png)